 - Duration: 3.5 hours

-- Explore Toyosu Fish Market with exclusive early access
+- Explore Toyosu Fish Market with a Japanese food and drink expert

 Of course, taking a tour is one option, but you can go by yourself.
 Find out everything you need to know about visiting the Toyosu Fish Market and tuna auction.

 - Best Toyosu Fish Market Tours with Tuna Auction